 Tuscan White Bean Skillet

 Tuscan white bean skillet is a quick and easy delicious meal ready in 15 minutes!
-This healthy sundried tomato rice and bean skillet is budget friendly and a great meal for entertaining company or taking a meal to a friend, since it’s simple to make but packed with flavor!
+This sundried tomato rice and bean skillet is budget friendly and a great meal for entertaining company or taking a meal to a friend, since it’s simple to make but packed with flavor!

 If you love sundried tomatoes, you have to try this sun dried tomato pesto pasta recipe as well!